sauravraghuvanshi/azure-docs-powershell/Az/Az.Migrate/Restart-AzMigrateServerReplication.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-INPUTOBJECT <IMigrationItem>: Specifies the machine object of the replicating server.
+`INPUTOBJECT <IMigrationItem>`: Specifies the machine object of the replicating server.
   - `[Location <String>]`: Resource Location
   - `[ProviderSpecificDetail <IMigrationProviderSpecificSettings>]`: The migration provider custom settings.
+    - `InstanceType <String>`: Gets the instance type.

 ## RELATED LINKS